rosyberti/website/python-course/classes.md

 ---

-In this last lesson of this course, we will explore Python classes, which provide a means of combining data and functionality.
+In the last lesson of this course, we will explore Python classes, which provide a means of combining data and functionality.

 ## What Are Classes?